databricks/terraform-provider-databricks/docs/resources/table_acl.md

 ### `grant` and `deny` blocks

 You must specify one or many `grant` and/or `deny` configuration blocks to declare `privileges` to a `principal`, which corresponds to `display_name` of [databricks_group](group.md#display_name) or [databricks_user](user.md#display_name).
-Terraform would ensure that only those principals and priviliges defined in the resource are applied for the data object and would remove anything else.
+Terraform would ensure that only those principals and privileges defined in the resource are applied for the data object and would remove anything else.
 It would not remove any transitive privileges.
 Every `grant` or `deny` has the following required arguments:

 * `principal` - `display_name` of [databricks_group](group.md#display_name) or [databricks_user](user.md#display_name).
 * `privileges` - set of available privilege names in upper case.